Sly Stone Reappears at The House of Blues, Anaheim, CA

 We'd have to wait to find out because, despite the MC's promise that this would be a "historical night," the band that took the stage looked and sounded like a Vegas cover band, complete with a fringed-red-leather-jacket-clad frontman.

-Sporting the full-length studded leather coattails 4 and blond mohawk he infamized at last-year's Grammy's, he's escorted on stage by his provocatively-dressed daughter Nobi who, as the band stops playing, sits down at a keyboard and plays a shaky rendition of a baroque-ish student piano piece 5
+Sporting the full-length studded leather coattails 4 and blond mohawk he infamized at last-year's Grammy's, he's escorted on stage by his daughter Nobi who, as the band stops playing, sits down at a keyboard and plays a shaky rendition of a baroque-ish student piano piece 5

 He appears somewhat gigglish.
 He brings an older daughter, Phunne, on stage and whispers, "I've been making babies."
 She raps and solos on tambourine.
 The band, having resumed after the piano exhibition, becomes hesitant and confused as Sly, holding a microphone, makes movements toward the keyboard and threatens to say something.
 A joint-smokin' woman carrying a djembe and wearing a "PhattaDatta" jacket appears at the margins of the stage and prowls around with heavy attitude.